simeononsecurity/simeononsecurity.ch/content/it-career-playbook/moving-up-in-it/it-regulations-and-compliance/index.en.md

 ---
-title: "IT Regulations and Compliance: ITIL, NIST, SOC 2, HIPAA, and More"
+title: "IT Regulations and Compliance"
 draft: false
 toc: true
 date: 2026-07-22